streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Translating the app

 You can translate StreetComplete at POEditor.
-You can add a translation in your own language or improve other translations.
+You can add missing translations and improve existing ones.

+The only required skills here are ability to read English text and write in your own language.

 Follow [**this link** to improve the translations](https://poeditor.com/join/project/IE4GC127Ki):